 Personal Room security settings

-Every Cisco Webex host can be given a dedicated URL for a Personal Room that can be used for meetings.
+Every Webex Meetings host can be given a dedicated URL for a Personal Room that can be used for meetings.
 The Personal Room URL is structured as follows: https://sitename.webex.com/meet/username.
-The host or the Cisco Webex administrator can change the username.
+The host or the Webex administrator can change the username.
 Collaboration becomes much easier with Personal Rooms because attendees don’t have to look for emails or calendars to join a meeting.
-The Personal Room can be thought of as a personalized virtual room where a host is available.
+The Personal Room can be thought of as a personalized virtual room that is active when the host is present.

-When it comes to securing the Personal Room, the Cisco Webex administrator can:
+When it comes to securing the Personal Room, the Webex administrator can:

-● Require attendees authenticate prior to entering the host’s Personal Room (Webex Meeting clients and video endpoints)
+● Require attendees to authenticate prior to entering the host’s Personal Room (Webex apps and video endpoints)

-● Allow or not allow attendees to notify the host when they are in the lobby (a waiting area)
+● Allow or disallow attendees to notify the host when they are in the lobby

 ● Enforce the host PIN length (to be used to enter the Personal Room from a video endpoint)